 02. Inspect Your Windows

-Both doors and windows can be vulnerabilities when assessing your home security.
+Both doors and windows can be vulnerabilities when assessing your alarm system.
 After you check the locks at all of the exterior doors, you should then go to test the safety at your windows.
 Lock all of the windows and make sure they cannot be forced open.
 If any of your window locks have problems, you can buy secondary bolts to install on your own.

 03. Can You See Visitors?